devhliu/wrt-project/README.md

 The very precise theoretical explanation of given algorithms can be found in [[2,3]](http://www.cmap.polytechnique.fr/~fedor.goncharov/publications.html).
 Also my personal page is [here](http://www.cmap.polytechnique.fr/~fedor.goncharov/).

-## Information about ray / Radon transforms
+## Some information about ray / Radon transforms

-//TODO
+Here it will be the link to a pdf file, with minimal information about the subject.

 ## Sructure of the project